An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Peter is my name.

 -We will keep this in mind, Peter.
 Linda’s voice was mellow (as it was when she met Peter for the first time) and for some reason she felt again like a school girl in front of a demanding teacher; she touched her temples with her index fingers in a futile attempt to remember where and when she met Peter McCarthy.
 Eventually her thought got lost in a myriad of mixed and unspoken sentiments.
 She simply couldn’t pin point where she met him before!
-It was a strange and unresistant sentiment, a sentiment of frustration and guilt.
+It was a strange feeling, a sentiment of frustration and guilt.

 The old man smiled at them again and his whole face brightened at the point of which his long white beard and beautiful blue, piercing eyes were overcoming the tanned skin, thus releasing a complete array of warm and welcoming feelings.
 At last, he stepped on the gas pedal and once again a large cloud of whitish fumes came out of his exhaust pipe, making both Linda and John burst into laughing.